 After dancing with the Alabama Dance Theatre, Anna attended the University of Utah as a Ballet Major in the School of Dance on scholarship.
 There she performed classical works such as Balanchine's, Walpurgisnacht, and contemporary works such as Gabrielle Lambs's Springload.
 She graduated with a BFA in Ballet and a minor in Nutrition.
 She then danced for one season as a company dancer with American Neoclassical Ballet in Houston, Texas.
 There she performed works by Erin Boone and Kristy Bilsson.
 She currently resides in Salt Lake City, Utah.

 Ashley McQueen, Founder/Artistic Director of Smashworks Dance, is a New York City-based performer, choreographer, and teaching artist.
+Ashley was a guest teacher and choreographer for ADT's 2022 Summer Seminar.
 She holds a BFA in Dance from Webster University and an MFA in Dance from Hollins University.
 She directs and choreographs for Smashworks Dance, a non-profit dance company advocating for women’s empowerment through performance, and leads their Education Outreach partnership with Girl Scouts of Greater New York.
 She also performs as a company member with Amanda Selwyn Dance Theatre, and teaches for Notes In Motion Education Outreach.
 Hailed as “a dancer with the grace of a ballerina, the groundedness of an Isadora acolyte, and the impetuous musicality of someone who dances because she must” (Oberon’s Grove), McQueen has worked with choreographers such as Shawn T. Bible, Paris Wilcox, Amanda Selwyn, Maurya Kerr, Jennifer Medina, Christine Knoblauch-O'Neal, Jennifer Huffman-Olivas, Omar Olivas, James Robey, Uri Sands, and Michael Uthoff; and performed as a company member with ShawnBibleDanceCo, Common Thread Contemporary Dance, and Arova Contemporary Ballet.

 Her choreography has been commissioned by organizations such as Peridance Youth Ensemble, Hamilton College, Minnesota Ballet, Big Muddy Dance Company, Arova Contemporary Ballet, Alabama Dance Theatre, and Southern Danceworks; and presented at festivals such as Dance St. Louis Spring to Dance, Midwest RADFest, NYC Transit Museum, Westfest: All Over Westbeth, and American College Dance Festival.
 She was twice invited by ANNONYArts to independently choreograph and direct two evening length concerts and was named a Kranzberg Exhibition Series Guest Artist, where she choreographed Laune, a site-specific dance performance on rideable lawn mowers for Laumeier Sculpture Park.
 The work culminated in a film installation, Harmony in 3, by Zlatko Cosic that remained on exhibition through February 2016.
 For four years, she and co-collaborator Thom Dancy have choreographed for Lake Arts Project Milwaukee, including War Words Dance - in partnership with Feast of Crispian and Bright Hill Press (with generous support from the National Endowment for the Arts).